How your insurance affects your taxes

 For freelancers out there who don’t have any sort of group coverage but need life insurance (which, really, is all freelancers), you unfortunately don’t get any special deduction powers.
 The same rules apply to you as to salaried workers, with the exception that you get to avoid any confusion from employer-sponsored coverage.

-Also keep in mind that the penalty assumes a full year without health insurance; if you had health insurance for six months out of the year, you wouldn’t need to pay the full penalty.
-The law also allows for “short gap” exemptions.
+That means you’ve got two more tax returns subject to the individual mandate.
+This penalty is added to your taxes, so it’s not like you’re just cutting the government a check randomly.
+Keep in mind, the penalty assumes a full year without health insurance.
+If you had health insurance for six months out of the year, you wouldn’t need to pay the full penalty.
+The law also allows for "short gap" exemptions.
 For a full rundown of how these exemptions work, see our guide here.

-But the tax law can also help you when it comes to health insurance!
-Since health insurance is mandatory, the Obama administration wanted to make it as affordable as possible, and that meant providing subsidies for people whose incomes fall between 100% and 400% of the poverty income level.
+But “Obamacare” — which is still in effect, despite the mandate repeal — can get you a tax credit, too.
+It provides subsidies for people whose incomes fall between 100% and 400% of the poverty income level.
 One subsidy method is cost-sharing reductions intended to lower out-of-pocket costs, but the other is a premium tax credit.

 If you qualify for the tax credit, you can receive it after filing your annual tax return with the rest of your refund, or you can elect to have the government advance a portion of it each month directly to your health insurance company, lowering the monthly costs of your health insurance plan.

 Health savings accounts (HSAs) and flexible spending accounts (FSAs) aren’t directly connected to your health insurance, but they are related.
 FSAs are only available through your employer, and you’re only eligible for an HSA if you have a high-deductible plan.
 But both can have a big impact on your taxes: You can contribute money pre-tax to them, lowering your taxable income.
-That means deducting up to $1,300 for individuals and $2,600 for families from your taxable income with HSAs (numbers that are going up in 2017) or $2,550 with FSAs.
+With an HSA, that means deducting up to $3,400 for individuals and $6,750 for families from your taxable income.
+With an FSA, that number is $2,650.

 Freelancers can’t get health insurance through an employer and won’t have access to FSAs, but there are still some perks out there for you.
 First, the same mandate and subsidy rules apply, which means the same tax breaks (and penalties).
 Plus, you can still qualify for an HSA.

 But here’s a key difference: Freelancers can deduct their premiums.
-The IRS notes that “you generally can deduct only the part of your medical and dental expenses that exceeds 10%” so it may not be all of your medical costs, but it can still reduce your tax bill by a lot.
+While "you generally can deduct only the part of your medical and dental expenses that exceeds 10%", that can still reduce your tax bill by a lot.

 As with life insurance, your long-term disability insurance premiums are not deductible, and the benefits you receive are not taxable … usually.